From veering triangulations to link spaces and back again: Circular orders and taut ideal triangulations

-\begin{proof} Suppose that $\calF = \{F_i\}$ is the given finite layering of $M$ and $t_i$ is the unique tetrahedron between $F_{i}$ and $F_{i+1}$.
-Applying \cite[Corollary~1.1]{SchleimerSegerman19}, every component of the lift of the $F_i$ to $\cover{M}$ is combinatorially a copy of the Farey tessellation (as shown in \reffig{Farey}).
-These surfaces do not give a layering of $\cover{M}$; an adjacent pair of connected lifts of $F_i$ and $F_{i+1}$ cobound infinitely many tetrahedra (in fact all lifts of $t_i$).
-We must rearrange the order of attachment.
+The elevations of the $F_i$ do not give a layering of $\cover{\calT}$; adjacent elevations of $F_i$ and $F_{i+1}$ cobound infinitely many tetrahedra (all of which are lifts of $t_i$).
+Thus we must rearrange the order of attachment.

-Fix $G$, a connected component of the full preimage of $F_0$.
-Choose a linear order $\{t^i\}_{i \in \NN}$ on the tetrahedra of $\cover{M}$ lying \emph{above} $G$.
+Fix $G$, an elevation of $F_0$.
+Since $G$ is properly embedded, it separates $\cover{M}$.
+Choose a linear order $(t^i)_{i \in \NN}$ on the tetrahedra of $\cover{\calT}$ lying \emph{above} $G$.
 We now build a layering onto $G$.
-By induction suppose that we have attached all of the tetrahedra $\{t^i\}_{i = 0}^{n-1}$, plus perhaps finitely more, to $G$.
+By induction suppose that we have attached all of the tetrahedra $(t^i)_{i = 0}^{n-1}$, plus perhaps finitely more, to $G$.
 Now consider the tetrahedron $t^n$.
 If it is already attached, there is nothing to prove.
 If it is not we proceed as follows.
-Consider all possible paths $\gamma$ in $\cover{M}$ so that \begin{itemize} \item $\gamma$ starts on $G$ and ends in $t^n$, \item $\gamma$ is transverse to the two-skeleton, and \item $\gamma$ crosses each face $f$ in the direction of its co-orientation. \end{itemize} Note that each such $\gamma$ crosses the lifts of the $F_i$ the same number of times; we call this number, $h(t^n)$, the \emph{height} of $t^n$.
+Consider all possible paths $\gamma$ in $\cover{M}$ so that \begin{itemize} \item $\gamma$ starts on $G$ and ends in $t^n$, \item $\gamma$ is transverse to the two-skeleton, and \item $\gamma$ crosses each face $f$ in the direction of its co-orientation. \end{itemize} Note that each such $\gamma$ crosses the elevations of the layers $F_i$ the same number of times; we call this number, $h(t^n)$, the \emph{height} of $t^n$.
 Thus each $\gamma$ meets at most $h(t^n)$ tetrahedra.
 Also, since a tetrahedron has only two lower faces, there are at most $2^{h(t^n)}$ such paths.
 So, we attach all of the finitely many tetrahedra met by any of these paths, in height order.
 The last one attached is $t^n$, completing the inductive step.